OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/solvers/nonlinear/newton.rst

 **solve_subsystems**

-  If you set this option to True, the NewtonSolver will call `solve_nonlinear` on all of its subsystems.
+  If you set this option to True, NewtonSolver will call `solve_nonlinear` on all of its subsystems.
 You can use this to solve difficult multi-level problems by attaching solvers to subsystems.
 This assures that those subsystems will already be in an internally solved state when the Newton solver goes to solve it.